Grocery Shopping Hacks: How to Save Money on Groceries in 2025

 Check Price Per Unit

 The price per package is different from the price per unit or ounce.
-Let’s say, an eight-ounce bottle of vinegar from one brand costs $3 and a 17-ounce bottle from another brand costs $5.
+Say an eight-ounce bottle of vinegar from one brand costs $3 and a 17-ounce bottle from another brand costs $5.
 The price per ounce is actually better for the second brand.
-Some stores like Costco or Vons may list per-unit prices, but you can also make these calculations yourself (hence a calculator is very important), or use an app such as Unit Price Compare to help you out.
+Some stores like Costco or Vons may list per-unit prices, but you can also make these calculations yourself or use a unit price comparison app to help you out.

 Keep Your Eyes on the Prize